andrasq/node-klog/README.md

 #### client.write( line )

 Append a line to the log.
-Writing is asynchronous; use `fflush` to ensure that the line has been recorded to the journal or `sync` that is has been recorded on the server.
+Writing is asynchronous; use `fflush` to ensure that the line has been recorded on the server.

 #### client.fflush( cb )